 The smooth rolling fields of Margaret River are lined with countless vineyards that produce the region’s world famous wines.
 Margaret River’s wines account for around 20% of Australia’s premium wine market.

 Every vineyard in Margaret River has a cellar door where bottles of the region’s finest wines can be bought straight from the source, generally at pretty reasonable prices.
 What better souvenir from your Margaret River road trip?

-It’s practically impossible to find a bad bottle of wine in Margaret River, but of the many vineyards in the region the cellar doors at Brown Hill Estate, Amelia Park and Firetail are particularly worth paying a visit.
+Of the many vineyards in the region the cellar doors at Brown Hill Estate, Amelia Park and Firetail are particularly worth paying a visit.
+The Domaine Naturaliste vineyard in Wilyabrup recently won a Dest in Show award for their 2020 Rebus cabernet sauvignon.

 The restaurants and dining options vary, from the high end to the more informal.
 Though it’s famous for its wine there’s also a great range of breweries in Margaret River that are worth checking out too.